ColasDroin/DA_IPAC_2024/README.md

 # Status of beam-beam studies for the HL-LHC

-This repository contains the code and results for the article "Status OF beam-beam studies for the high-luminosity LHC", published in the proceedings of the 2024 International Particle Accelerator Conference (IPAC'24).
+This repository contains the code and results for the article "Status of beam-beam studies for the high-luminosity LHC" by C. Droin & al., published in the proceedings of the 2024 International Particle Accelerator Conference (IPAC'24).

+## Code structure

+All the code is based on a simple refactoring of the [Xsuite example_DA_study boilerplate](https://github.com/xsuite/example_DA_study).
+The corresponding tutorial should contain all the necessary information to understand the code structure.
+However, for reproducibility purposes, the present study is embedded with Poetry.
+A minimal tutorial is provided below.

 ## Getting started